-In October 2017, Sadie Grace Andrews was playing with her siblings in a grassy area of the Bruster’s Real Ice Cream in Auburn, Alabama, when she fell into the restaurant’s grease trap and drowned.
+In October 2017, Sadie Grace Andrews was playing with her siblings in a grassy area near Bruster’s Real Ice Cream in Auburn, Alabama, when she fell into the restaurant’s grease trap and drowned.
 Yet, as Sadie’s parents had hoped, her death, their worst nightmare, was not in vain.
 It prompted a new law to better protect children and other patrons of restaurants across Alabama.

 Those found lacking face a $100 fine each day they are out of compliance.
-At least one local municipality in Alabama, Mobile, has also approved a local fine – $100 a day – in addition to the state-levied fines.
+The city of Mobile has also approved a local fine – $100 a day – in addition to the state-levied fines.
 Local health department officials explained that it gives added strength to the new regulation and helps encourage compliance.

 After signing the law, Gov. Ivey said she hopes the Act keeps other families from suffering the same tragedy as befell the Andrews family.